CC3301/csgo-strat-generator/README.md

     It will then generate relatively boring output.
 Try adding a number as an argument and see how the output changes.

+  - For extra help run the script with the 'help' argument.

 ## Difficulty

   - Difficulty is used to describe how much factors will be changed by this script.